SFitz911/Carrier_Broker_Saas/README.md

 ## 💡 The Problem We're Solving

-Brokers maintain one-sided performance boards that track truckers—but truckers can't access them and have no way to report bad brokers.
+For years, brokers have maintained one-sided performance boards that track truckers—but truckers can't access them and have no way to rate brokers.

 **Carrier Board changes that.**

 Truckers can now:
-- ✅ Identify honest brokers who pay on time
+- ✅ Rate brokers and shippers on payment, communication, and honesty
-- ✅ Report non-payment and poor practices
+- ✅ Warn other truckers about non-payment and poor practices
 - ✅ See which brokers are trustworthy before taking a load
+- ✅ Finally have a voice in an industry that's been one-sided for too long

 ---